 Previous GeneCards Identifiers for LIMD1 Gene

 GeneCards Summary for LIMD1 Gene

 LIMD1 (LIM Domains Containing 1) is a Protein Coding gene.
-Among its related pathways are Hippo signaling pathway and Tyrosine Kinases / Adaptors.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Hippo signaling pathway.
 GO annotations related to this gene include transcription corepressor activity.
-An important paralog of this gene is AJUBA.
+An important paralog of this gene is WTIP.

 UniProtKB/Swiss-Prot for LIMD1 Gene